hashicorp/design-system/website/docs/components/segmented-group/partials/guidelines/guidelines.md

 ## Base component

-In Figma, the `Base` component is a combination of a button (either a default button or toggle) and a Segmented Input and is intended for less complex use cases.
+In Figma, the `Base` component is a combination of a button (either a default button or dropdown) and a Segmented Input and is intended for less complex use cases.
 The properties of each nested Segment are exposed in the component to support rapid customization.

 ![Base component example](/assets/components/form/segmented-group/segmented-group-base-component.png =500x*)